jhlee741/ECE297-TourEasy/README.md

 ![Banner](/images/toureasy.png)
 # TourEasy
 ![Language Stats](/images/languageStats.png)<br/>
-A map application that shows important information for different cities around the world.
+TourEasy is a tourist-friendly map application that shows important information for different cities around the world.
 Written using C++, retrieves data using the OpenStreetMap Database API, and draws graphics using GTK.<br/>

 NOTE: This project was made for the course ECE297 at the University of Toronto, and therefore, the source code is not available to the public.